MakeSchool-Tutorials/Teleportation-Unity-VR/P03-Teleportation/content.md

 To do this, we can use the `Line Renderer` component.
 The `Line Renderer` component renders a line through any set of points you specify for it.

 If you want to see what it looks like, you can create an Empty Game Object with a `Line Renderer` on it and try playing around with its properties.
 You can change the line width at the beginning and end, tell it to travel through a new set of positions, change how many positions it travels through, etc. If you want to change the color, you’ll need to give it a `Material` with a `Shader` that will let the colors show up.
-One that works well is `Particles/Alpha Blended Premultiply`.
+One that works well is `Particles/~Additive-Multiply`.

 ![A wild line renderer appears](../media/image49.png)